-Prune to get the desired shape and height or to check vigorous growth.
 On spring flowering shrubs, pruning should take place after flowering is completed.
 Non-flowering shrubs should be pruned during dormant period.
-On older shrubs it is advisable to cut back the older stems to ground level, while cutting the younger more vigorous stems to half their height.
-In the case of new shrubs, it is sometimes helpful to prune back the top third after planting, this gives the shrubs roots a better start as they have less to feed and thus can root quicker.
+It is sometimes helpful to prune back the top third after planting, this gives the shrubs roots a better start as they have less to feed and thus can root quicker.